Monthly Clinics

 Day Of: Clinic

-We see The Clinic as the one chance to take good care of feral cats who unlikely to ever see a vet.
-Not only do we neuter them, we also check for medical issues that we can address while they are at the clinic. that we can help with all in one trip.
-Our veterinarians perform dentals, treat tapeworms, abscesses, ear mites and many other conditions.
-NCFF does not charge for any of these veterinary treatments.
+We see the clinic as the one chance to provide medical care to feral cats who are unlikely to ever see a vet.
+Not only do our vets spay and neuter them, they also address any medical issues like dentals, parasites, abscesses, ear mites, and many other conditions.
+NCFF does not charge for any of these additional veterinary treatments.

 See what a day at one of our monthly clinics looks like.